HakLand/HakLand.github.io/about.md

 ## Friends of Hackland

 #### Auckland Library of Tools ([website](https://www.aucklandlibraryoftools.com/))

 Like a Library but for tools, sign up for 3 months or 1 year and you can borrow up to 10 tools for 7 days.
-All the other library stuff applies, you can renew tools, or reserve really popular ones, even late fees.
+All the other library stuff applies, you can renew tools, or reserve really popular ones, even late fees. *- Located inside Hackland*

 #### Gribblehirst Hub ([website](https://ghub.nz/))